AlexEne/AlexEne.github.io/_posts/2019-06-02-Hierarchical-pathfinding.md

 ![connection points](/images/hierarchical_pathfinding/generated_connection_points.png)

 Now we add connection points in between these cells.
 First we start with the external connections.
 These external connections are between two adjacent high-level cells.
 All blue cells have an external connection between themselves and the blue cell they are adjacent to that sits on another high-level yellow cell.
 After we've found and cached all external connections, we need to handle the internal connections.
-These are done by just tryign to get a path with HPA* and checking if all points are in a cell.
-Here are our internal connections added.
+These are done by just finding a path with HPA* and checking if all points are in a cell.

 In the image below we can see the internal connections for the red cell.
 Red and blue connections are the same thing, I used a different color to make things a bit more visible.